Inside:How you can identify teen test anxiety and help them overcome it

-For the last two weeks, my tween daughter has been counting down the days until she has to take our state mandated tests.
-Not because she’s excited for the test, but because she dreads them.
+For the last two weeks, my daughter has been counting down the days until she has to take her finals for freshman year.
+Not because she’s excited for the test but because she dreads them.

-With this kind of focus put on preparing for these kinds of tests, it’s no wonder by the time our kids are tweens and teens it can cause serious anxiety.
+With this kind of focus put on preparing for these kinds of tests, it’s no wonder by the time our kids are teens, it can cause serious anxiety.

 There is so much academic pressure on our tweens and teens today.